retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 Monsters may be waiting for you be ready.

 # Zamek Guardia
 When you get to the castle the suards won't let you in.
-The Queen tells them to d
+The Queen tells them to do so.

+The Queen will meet you ai the stairs.

+The Queen's guard will take you to her.

+Keep your eyes open for treasure boxes throughout the castle.

+Marle (disguised as
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzMTYyNDY4MCwtODQyMTA5MzgwLC0yMT
+eyJoaXN0b3J5IjpbMTA3NzM5MTg5NiwtODQyMTA5MzgwLC0yMT
 M0MjY4NTksMTQ0NDg1MzU5MCwtMTU4NjQ1NjAzMCwtOTk3MjE0
 MzAxLDEzNDM3MDE5MjAsLTIwODI4MjQwMzcsLTE3NzMyOTkxNC
 wxOTgzMDU2OTMyXX0=